RIR360/development/journal/2025/march.md

 ## 04/03/2025
 - Affirmation talk should be repeated every moment to keep you boosted.
 - It'll work like a magic everytime you repeat.
+- Affirmation is easy!
+Just say positive things to yourself.